 Going through a divorce is emotionally devastating.
 All too often the parties get so caught up in the emotional turmoil of their marriage falling apart that they lose focus on important aspects of the divorce proceeding such as the best interest of their children and how to come out of the divorce in the best financial position possible.
 We advocate for our clients to obtain parenting plans and custody arrangements that serve the best interests of the children, as well as maximize their parenting time.
 We work diligently to ensure that our clients receive an equitable and fair division of all marital assets.

-Sometimes circumstances change and the existing parenting plan is no longer in the children's best interest.
+Sometimes circumstances change and the existing parenting plan is no longer in the children's best interests.
 This can occur as a result of one parent choosing to ignore the terms of parenting plan, a parent's change in job or work shifts, parental relocation, a parent becoming physically or mentally disabled, a parent struggling with substance abuse issues or various other reasons.
 In appropriate cases, a modification of the parenting plan may be warranted.
 If your current parenting plan is no longer working, give us a call.
 We would be happy to meet with you and discuss your legal options.

 Whether you are a foster parent seeking to adopt a child that was placed in your home, a step-parent wishing to adopt your step-child, or are seeking to privately adopt a child, we can help you through the adoption process.
 We have helped many families through the adoption process and there's nothing we enjoy more than helping families with adoptions.